 The Morgridge Center for Public Service connects campus with community through service, active civic engagement, community-based learning and research, and more.
-Explore opportunities at http://www.morgridge.wisc.edu/.

-H. Student Health and Wellness
+I. Student Health and Wellness

-UW-Madison has a holistic resource for all things wellness called "UWell."
+UW-Madison has a holistic resource for all things wellness called UWell.
 The site includes information and opportunities for wellness for your work/school, financial, environmental, physical, emotional, spiritual, and community.
-Go to http://uwell.wisc.edu/

-Students who pay segregated fees are eligible for University Health Services (http://www.uhs.wisc.edu/services/counseling/).
+Students who pay segregated fees are eligible for University Health Services.
 There is no charge to students for many basic services including counseling sessions, because services are paid through tuition and fees.
 Personal health and wellness services are also available in addition to medical services.